-- If the N-size is below 10 for an indicator - If there are no students for an indicator
+- If the N-size is below 10 for an indicator

+- If there are no students for an indicator

+- Applies to EL indicators only.
+However, if the district has 10 or more EL students, the school will receive district numbers.

-Redistribution of SPI points for elementary and middle schools is applied:
+Redistribution of SPI points for elementary and middle schools are applied:

 - If a school and district have fewer than 10 EL students, they are not accountable for the English Learners Progress indicator.
 Those 10 points will be redistributed equally to all other academic indicators: - 1.
-Student Performance would be 45 Points (22.5 for English language arts, 22.5 for mathematics) - Student Progress would be 45 Points (11.25 Points for English Language arts, 11.25 Points for mathematics, 11.25 Points for English language arts Lowest Quartile, 11.25 Points for mathematics Lowest Quartile. - 3.
-Attendance would stay as 10 Points, because it is a non-academic/School Quality-Attendance measure - If a school is not accountable for the Student Progress Indicator, then those 40 points will be redistributed equally to all other academic indicators: - 1.
-Student Performance would be 72 Points (36 for English Language Arts, 36 for Mathematics)
+Student Performance would be 45 Points (22.5 for English language arts, 22.5 for mathematics). - Student Progress would be 45 Points (11.25 Points for English Language arts, 11.25 Points for mathematics, 11.25 Points for English language arts Lowest Quartile, 11.25 Points for mathematics Lowest Quartile. - 3.
+Attendance would stay as 10 Points, because it is a non-academic/School Quality-Attendance measure. - If a school is not accountable for the Student Progress Indicator, then those 40 points will be redistributed equally to all other academic indicators:

-- 2. English Learners Progress would be 18 Points - 3.
-Attendance would stay as 10 Points, because it is a non-academic/School Quality-Attendance measure - If a school and district are not accountable for English Learners Progress (10 pts) AND Student Progress (40 pts), then those 50 Points will be redistributed equally to Student Performance (45 for English Language Arts, 45 for mathematics).
+- 1. Student Performance would be 72 Points (36 for English Language Arts, 36 for Mathematics). - 2.
+English Learners Progress would be 18 Points. - 3.
+Attendance would stay as 10 Points, because it is a non-academic/School Quality-Attendance measure. - If a school and district are not accountable for English Learners Progress (10 pts) AND Student Progress (40 pts), then those 50 Points will be redistributed equally to Student Performance (45 for English Language Arts, 45 for mathematics).

-Redistribution of SPI points for high schools is applied:
+Redistribution of SPI points for high schools are applied:

-- If a school and district are not accountable for the English Learners Progress Indicator, then those 10 points will be redistributed equally to all other academic indicators: - Student Performance would be 43.34 Points (21.67 for English Language Arts, 21.67 for Mathematics) - College and Career Readiness would be 28.33 Points - On-Time Graduation would be 15.83 Points - High School Completion would stay as 12.5 Points, because it is a non-academic/School Quality-Attendance measure. - If a high school has no students in CCR, then those 25 points are redistributed equally to the other three Academic Indicators: - Student Performance would be 48.3 Points (40 + 8.3 = 48.3) - On-Time Graduation would be 20.83 Points (12.5 + 8.3 = 20.8) - English Learners Progress would be 18.4 Points (10 + 8.4 = 18.4) - High School Completion would stay as 12.5 Points, because it is a non-academic/School Quality-Attendance measure
+- If a school and district are not accountable for the English Learners Progress Indicator, then those 10 points will be redistributed equally to all other academic indicators: - Student Performance would be 43.34 Points (21.67 for English Language Arts, 21.67 for Mathematics) - College and Career Readiness would be 28.33 Points - On-Time Graduation would be 15.83 Points - High School Completion would stay as 12.5 Points, because it is a non-academic/School Quality-Attendance measure. - If a high school has no students in CCR, is considered a new school, or first SY after consolidation, then those 25 points are redistributed equally to the other three Academic Indicators: - Student Performance would be 48.3 Points (40 + 8.3 = 48.3) - On-Time Graduation would be 20.83 Points (12.5 + 8.3 = 20.8) - English Learners Progress would be 18.4 Points (10 + 8.4 = 18.4) - High School Completion would stay as 12.5 Points, because it is a non-academic/School Quality-Attendance measure